-The National PACE Association (NPA) exists to advance the efforts of Programs of All-inclusive Care for the Elderly (PACE®).
-PACE® programs coordinate and provide all needed preventive, primary, acute and long term care services so that older individuals can continue living in the community.
+The National PACE Association (NPA) exists to advance the efforts of Programs of All-Inclusive Care for the Elderly (PACE®).
+PACE programs coordinate and provide all needed preventive, primary, acute and long-term care services so older individuals can continue living in the community.

-Federal Policy and Advocacy - NPA works closely with members of Congress, senior administration officials and their staff, and with state policymakers to educate and promote a reimbursement and regulatory environment that enables PACE programs to continue to provide high quality, individualized and innovative care.
+Federal Policy and Advocacy: NPA works closely with members of Congress, senior administration officials and their staff, and state policy-makers to educate and promote a reimbursement and regulatory environment that enables PACE programs to continue to provide high-quality, individualized and innovative care.

-NPA also works in coalition with other organizations in Washington, DC to advocate for strengthening our health care system's ability to provide appropriate care and to support the efforts of families and friends to assist older Americans.
+NPA also works in coalition with other organizations in Washington, DC, to advocate for strengthening the ability of the health care system to provide appropriate care and to support the efforts of families and friends to assist older Americans.

-Educational Opportunities - NPA hosts three conferences each year, maintains several networking list serves for various professional staff within PACE sites, and produces other communications that help PACE programs learn from one another and from leading experts in the field.
+Education and Communication: NPA hosts three conferences each year, maintains more than a dozen networking list serves for PACE professional staff, sends out monthly newsletters, and facilitates programs to help PACE organizations learn from one another and from experts in the field.

-Benchmarking Data - NPA collects data from participating PACE sites to help them compare the provision of services and participant characteristics across PACE sites.
-This benchmarking data is helpful in allowing PACE site staff to continuously improve their delivery of services.
+Benchmarking Data: NPA collects data from participating PACE sites to help them compare the provision of services and participant characteristics across PACE sites.
+This benchmarking data is helpful in allowing PACE staff to continuously improve service delivery.

 Board of Directors and Committees